God commanded to keep the Sabbath day holy and appointed it as the fourth of the Ten Commandments.

 The Sabbath day is a memorial of God’s great work of creating the heavens and the earth.

-God’s people must keep the Sabbath holy according to God’s will.
-God distinguishes between His people and those who are not, through whether they keep the Sabbath or not (Eze 20:11–17; Isa 56:1–7).
+God’s people must keep the Sabbath day holy according to God’s will.
+God distinguishes who His people are by whether they keep the Sabbath day or not.
+(Eze 20:11–17; Isa 56:1–7).

 Then, what day of the week is the seventh-day Sabbath?

-The Bible testifies that the Sabbath is Saturday, through the record of Jesus’ Resurrection Day.
+The Bible testifies that the Sabbath is Saturday.
+This is evident through the record of Jesus’ resurrection.

-The first day of the week, on which Jesus was resurrected, is Sunday.
-That’s why Christians worldwide celebrate Jesus’ resurrection on Sunday.
+Christians worldwide celebrate Jesus’ resurrection on Sunday, the first day of the week.
 Since the first day of the week is Sunday, the seventh-day Sabbath is Saturday without a doubt.
-That’s why Jesus and the apostles who followed His example worshiped God in spirit and in truth on the Sabbath—Saturday.
+Jesus and the apostles, who followed His example, worshiped God in spirit and in truth on Saturday, the Sabbath.

-The Sabbath day, which had been observed until the Apostolic Age, was changed to Sunday worship as the Roman Emperor Constantine declared the Sunday law in A.D.
-321. The law of God was changed by the political power of the Roman emperor.
-As a result, all the churches worship on Sunday today.
-However, the Church of God which Jesus Himself established keeps the Sabbath day, the law of God.
-It is because the words of Jesus, who wants us to be saved, are engraved on the hearts of the members of the Church of God.
+The Sabbath day, which had been observed throughout the Apostolic Age, was changed to Sunday worship.
+The law of God was changed by the political power of the Roman Emperor Constantine when he declared the law of Sunday worship in A.D.
+321. As a result, churches today worship on Sunday.
+However, the Church of God, established by Jesus, keeps the Sabbath day on Saturday, which is the law of God.
+The law of Jesus, the Sabbath, is engraved on the hearts of the members of the Church of God.